fluttercandies/flutter_image_compress/README.md

 ```

 If your image width is smaller than minWidth or height samller than minHeight, scale will be 1, that is, the size will not change.

+### autoCorrectionAngle

+This property only exists in the version after 0.5.0.

+And for historical reasons, there may be conflicts with rotate attributes, which need to be self-corrected.

+Modify rotate to 0 or autoCorrectionAngle to false.

 ## Android